|

 recording!

-Tips For A Fun & Successful Recording Session
+Tips For A Successful Recording Session *

 Be Ready & Well-Rehearsed.
-To avoid
+To avoid frustrating

-well-rehearsed and ready to record.
-The time to practice
+and ready to record.
+The time to practice is BEFORE you enter

-is BEFORE you enter the studio.
-Walk into your recording
+the studio.
+Walk into your recording session well-rehearsed

-session well-rehearsed and ready to record.
-If you don't,
+and ready to record.
+If you don't, it will likely cost you

-it will likely cost you both time and money.
+both time and money.

 Get